-ZIRF provides multilingual country factsheets, compiled using IOM data, on Afghanistan, Albania, Armenia, Azerbaijan, Bosnia & Herzegovina, China, Georgia, India, Iraq, Iran, Kosovo, Lebanon, Morocco, Montenegro, Pakistan, Republic of North Macedonia, Russian Federation, Serbia, Turkey, and Vietnam.
-ZIRF will furthermore answer individual, case specific questions on conditions in and returns to particular countries by email.
+189 ZIRF provides multilingual country factsheets, compiled using IOM data, on Afghanistan, Albania, Armenia, Azerbaijan, Bosnia & Herzegovina, China, Georgia, India, Iraq, Iran, Kosovo, Lebanon, Morocco, Montenegro, Pakistan, Republic of North Macedonia, Russian Federation, Serbia, Turkey, and Vietnam.
+ZIRF will furthermore answer individual, case-specific questions on conditions in and returns to particular countries by email.
 All inquiries are anonymized and made available online, where they can be searched by stakeholders or other prospective returnees.

-offered to returnees: basic return support, reintegration support, and additional support.
-191 The IOM's Return and Emigration of Aliens from the Netherlands (REAN) programme is the basic arrangement for voluntary return cases.
+In the Netherlands, the DT&V co-operates with the IOM and several NGOs active in the field of returns, by providing financial support for their return programmes.
+The NGOs involved include Solid Road, the Dutch Refugee Council, and Bridge to Better.
+These organizations have their own network in the countries of return.
+There are several levels of support which can be offered to returnees: basic return support, reintegration support, and additional support.
+190 The IOM's Return and Emigration of Aliens from the Netherlands (REAN) programme is the basic arrangement for voluntary return cases.
 The IOM also provides support by way of the AVRR-NL (reintegration support through Assisted Voluntary Return and Reintegration from the Netherlands project).
 Besides these programmes, there are special return projects.
-192 Support can be given in the form of financial assistance, various types of in-kind (non-monetary) support and/or coaching, and professional training possibilities.
+191 Support can be given in the form of financial assistance, various types of in-kind (non-monetary) support and/or coaching, and professional training possibilities.
 Most return projects concern designated countries (such as Albania and Armenia).
 The Basic return package consists of the flight ticket, arranging documents at the embassy of the country of origin, providing money for the first days after return, and the option to contact counsellors available in the country of return and arrange to visit them during consultation hours.
 The Reintegration package consists of in-kind support, a small sum for accommodation, support to set up a small business, educational assistance, and it is flexible - the content of this package depends on the needs of the person.